huggingface/leaderboards/docs/source/en/open_llm_leaderboard/submitting.md

 - **Note:** When submitting, git branches and tags will be strictly tied to the specific commit present at the time of submission.
 This ensures revision consistency.

+#### Model Size and Precision Limits:
+Our submission system implements a two-tier check to determine if a model can be automatically evaluated:

+1. **Absolute Size Limit for High-Precision Models:**
+   - Applies to: `float16` and `bfloat16` precisions
+   - Limit: 100 billion parameters

+2. **Precision-Adjusted Size Limit:**
+   - Maximum base size: 140 billion parameters
+   - Adjusted by precision factors:
+     - `float16`, `bfloat16`: 1x (max 140B)
+     - `8bit`: 2x (max 280B)
+     - `4bit`: 4x (max 560B)
+     - `GPTQ`: Varies based on quantization bits

+Models exceeding these limits cannot be automatically evaluated.
+Consider using a lower precision for larger models.

 ### 4. Chat Template Toggle:

 When submitting a model, you can choose whether to evaluate it using a chat template.
 The chat template toggle activates automatically for chat models.